-Richard Reibstein is the publisher of this legal blog, which has been, since its inception in 2010, the only legal blog in the country dedicated exclusively to the subject of independent contractor compliance and misclassification.
-The blog addresses current legal issues involving compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors, and the defense of misclassification claims and class actions, audits, investigations, and administrative proceedings by the IRS and state tax and workforce agencies including unemployment and workers compensation.
+Richard Reibstein is the publisher of this legal blog, which has been, since its inception in 2010, the only legal blog in the country dedicated exclusively to publishing original content on the subject of independent contractor compliance and misclassification.
+The blog addresses current legal issues involving compliance with federal and state labor, tax, benefits, and other laws impacting the use of independent contractors, and the defense of misclassification claims and class actions as well as audits, investigations, and administrative proceedings by federal and state agencies dealing with wages, taxes, unemployment, and workers compensation.
 The publisher offers informational and educational “takeaways” for businesses to enhance their independent contractor compliance and minimize misclassification liability arising from their use of independent contractors as part of their business model or to supplement their workforce.

 The publisher has presented more than two dozen public seminars, webinars, and presentations since 2008 and has written more than 55 articles on independent contractor compliance and misclassification published in leading legal and business publications.
 The publisher has posted on this legal blog more than 300 comprehensive blog posts on court cases, legislation, regulatory initiatives, and newsworthy matters involving independent contractor compliance and misclassification.
 The publisher’s articles and blog posts are regularly re-posted, re-published, and cited in scholarly articles, studies, and industry publications.
 The publisher was named “Top Author” by JD Supra in the area of “Employer Liability” and “Class Actions” for thought leadership in 2016-2017 and 2019-2022.